 The work opens with a hushed, close sonority of muted strings, with a stark melody in the solo viola beginning on a low string but in a high register, giving a kind of restrained warmth.
 The ensemble slowly builds in several grand expansive waves of growing intensity, with woodwinds and brass entering for interludes at the peak of the wave, at which the viola yields to them.
 The effect is of heartfelt resolution.

 The middle movement breaks loose with intensity, with a first theme of rapid-fire repeated notes, followed by running scalar lines.
 The viola gets a work-out in this breathless moto perpetuo, with some of the melodies heightened by glockenspiel doubling, with amazing virtuosic playing.
-Relentless, it leaves us breathless.
+Relentless, it leaves us gasping.

 The final movement returns to legato, but now with a more strongly chiseled melody – taking broad steps of fourths and fifths, and eventually with the viola playing in octaves, and then introducing a spiky, staccato theme.
 The orchestra interweaves in a contrapuntal texture and the vast expanse of activity is supported by a contrabassoon.
 With the broad legato melody resonating in all the instruments, conclusion was majestic.